If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 Look at those 9 reasons above.
 Which of them resonates with you?

-Even when you look at your past and times that you felt most on track with your true path, there may be additional things that are missing.
+Even when you look at your past and times that you felt most on track with your true place in life, there may be additional things that are missing.
 Perhaps it was a slow descent into working overtime that prevented you from having time to connect with your family and friends and created a monotony in your life.

 Maybe you feel that you’ve been throwing spaghetti at the wall to see what sticks and you’re running out of ideas.
 You need to focus, but maybe you feel a little isolated.

 It is absolutely possible that you are in need of more than one of those 9 things above.
 And maybe you discover something else entirely that isn’t on the list!
 That’s totally okay.
-Knowing why you’re lost is a fantastic way to get back to the right path.
+Knowing why you’re lost is a fantastic way to get back to what’s right for you.

 4. Think about where you want to go